UCD-Physics/Advanced-Lab-Website/content/info/covid/_index.md

  6. Equipment and benches to be wiped down by students regularly and certainly before/after each experiment.

- 7. Individual experiments will be separated to ensure 2m separation between students.

- 8. Students should work at their assigned experiment and avoid unnecessary circulation around or between labs.
+ 7. Students should work at their assigned experiment and avoid unnecessary circulation around or between labs.

- 9. Do not switch equipment between experiments.
+ 8. Do not switch equipment between experiments.
 Ask staff/demonstrators if you think there is a problem with your equipment.

- 10. Shared equipment eg Gauss meter, should be returned after use to Paul.
+ 9. Shared equipment eg Gauss meter, should be returned after use to Paul.
      It should be cleaned before and after use.

- 11. Nothing to be left behind on benches.
+ 10. Nothing to be left behind on benches.
 Anything left behind at the end of a session will be binned.

- 13. Bags, jackets etc to be stored safely near your experiment.
+ 11. Bags, jackets etc to be stored safely near your experiment.